Gitanjali440/Newsletter_2025/Content/IT/IT.md

 - <p align=justify>Dr. Akshay Girdhar,Professor(IT) & Dr. Jagdeep Singh, Assistant Professor (IT) received an "Appreciation Certificate from Deputy Commissioner", Ludhiana on 9th August 2024.They have been actively involved as a consultant in various prestigious projects, showcasing their expertise and dedication to their field.

 - <p align=justify> Dr. K.S.Mann, Dr.Amit Kamra & Dr. Pankaj Bhambri has been awarded with the design patent for Smart Helmet( Design No:382600-001).

+- <p align=justify>Dr. Akshay Girdhar,Professor(IT) & Dr. Jagdeep Singh, has developed and maintained the Admission Portal to ensure the smooth conduct of the complete admission process for all UG and PG courses.

 - <p align=justify>Dr. K.S.Mann, Professor and Head(IT),received the "Certification of Appreciation" in recognition of invaluable contributions as a Founder Member/Office Bearer/President of SLIET Alumini Association from SLIET Alumini Association dated on 9th February 2025.
 - <p align=justify>Dr. Amit Kamra, Assistant Professor (IT),received "Indian Society of Technical Education (ISTE) Section Best Teacher Award 2024" for outstanding achievement in the field of technical education and research, hosted by Bhai Gurdas Institute of Engineering & Technology, Sangrur on 25th October 2024.
 - <p align=justify>Dr. K.S.Mann, Professor and Head(IT) and Dr. Amit Kamra, Assistant Professor(IT) has received Rs 2Lakh Grant for the AICTE VAANI held from 8th-10th August 2024 and 3.5 Lakh grant for ATAL FDP which held from 16th-21st December 2024.